 MRI is the best modality for early detection of ankylosing spondylitis, as it can detect inflammation around the sacroiliac joints on the T2-weighted images.

 The prevalence of the spondyloarthropathies varies widely by disease type, patient race and geography.

 Ankylosing spondylitis affects males approximately 3 to 4 times more frequently than it affects females.
 The typical age of onset is adulthood.
 The HLA-B27 gene is present in ~90% of patients.
 Overall, about 0.2% of patients in the USA are affected.

-Reactive arthritis is slightly less common (about 0.1% of US citizens are affected) but there is a similar strong predominance of male patients, and the typical age of onset is also in early adulthood.
+Reactive arthritis is slightly less prevalent than ankylosing spondylitis: approximately 0.1% in the US are affected.
+As with ankylosing spondylitis, male patients make up the majority of cases of reactive arthritis, and the typical age of onset is also in early adulthood.
 The HLA-B27 gene is present in ~80% of patients.